 The Yellow Jacket Freddie Mercury Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 96th of the series.

-This particular figure of Freddie Mercury is inspired by his performances during the America and Japan concerts of Queen's 1982 studio album 'Hot Space' tour.
+This particular figure of Freddie Mercury is inspired by his performances during the American and Japanese concerts of Queen's 1982 studio album 'Hot Space' tour.

 As this figure is part of the diamond collection, the trousers are finished in a glitter coating.

-The following video shows Freddie performing 'Crazy Little Thing Called Love' dressed in the white trousers during the American and Japan tour of the 1982 Hot Space album tour, filmed at the Japan Seibu Lions Stadium.
+The following video shows Freddie performing 'Crazy Little Thing Called Love' dressed in white trousers during the American and Japanese tour of the 1982 Hot Space album tour, filmed at the Japan Seibu Lions Stadium.

 The Freddie Mercury Glittery Diamond Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 97th of the series.